 If a similar query has brought you here, then consider this your lucky day!
 A lot of Mac users find it hard to manage their Trash folder.
 No matter how many times they try to empty it, there is always some or other leftover content in it.
 Since Mac automatically manages the Trash folder, you might need to take some extra measures to force delete trash.
 This will let you have more free space on your Mac or get rid of your sensitive content.
 In this post, we will make you familiar with 6 different ways on how to force delete trash on Mac.
+Additionally, we have also listed more information about this problem

 No matter what the reason is, you can easily learn how to force delete trash on Mac by following the right approach.
 Here are some easy solutions to force delete trash that you can try.

-While it might seem a bit complicated, using Terminal is the best practice to take a complete control over your Mac.
+While it might seem a bit complicated, using Terminal is the best practice to take complete control over your Mac.
 For instance, by entering the right commands, you can do almost anything on a Mac – and forcefully emptying its trash is no such exception.
-Here’s how you can learn how to force empty trash on Macbook Pro and other Mac versions.
+Here's how you can learn how to force empty trash on Macbook Pro and other Mac versions.

 There are tons of third-party apps out there as well that can help you force empty trash on Mac Yosemite, Sierra, High Sierra, and other macOS versions.
 Though, before you download any file shredder app, just make sure it works for your macOS version.
 There are freely available as well as paid apps to force delete trash and manage your Mac storage.
 Some of these common apps are Trash it, Stellar Wipe Mac, MacClean, Mac Optimizer, Cocktail, CleanMyMac, and so on.
 From these options, let's learn how to force empty trash on Mac using CleanMyMac.